unmojang/drasl/README.md

   - Have a "camera account" spectate your character for content creation
   - Program [bots](https://prismarinejs.github.io/) to automate tedious tasks like AFKing, crafting, or even building map art.
 - Have skins with transparency, or high-resolution skins (this would require a modded client as well)
-- Play Minecraft in a country or on a network where Mojang's servers are inaccessible
+- Play Minecraft on a network where Mojang's servers are inaccessible
 - Keep your activity private from Mojang.
 Mojang knows which servers you are active on, when you log on, who else is on those servers, etc. If telemetry is enabled (since 1.18, it cannot be disabled without a [mod](https://github.com/kb-1000/no-telemetry)), they are also notified whenever you load a singleplayer world.
-- Support players that don't have a Microsoft account
 - Serve access tokens that last longer, so you don't run into "Invalid session" errors as often.
 These errors can be annoying with modpacks that take a long time to restart.
 - Opt out of chat reporting
 - Have a backup authentication system in case Mojang's servers go down